-- 1. Select B Nodes. - 2.
-Use the Filter Nodes options to limit the displayed nodes. - Select the node name to display the Node Details page.
-The PORTS tab displays all the configured and unconfigured ports on the node. - 4.
-Use the Web Terminal Access or SH icons on a particular port to access it.
+- In the Menu Pane, select Nodes.
+The NODES page displays with the ENROLLED tab selected. - 2.
+Use the Filter Nodes options to limit the displayed nodes. - Click the NODE NAME to connect to the serial ports for that node.
+The Node Details page displays with the PORTS tab selected.
+This tab displays all the configured and unconfigured ports on the node. - 4.
+Use the Web Terminal Access or SH SSH icons to access a particular port.